Quiz! Can you name every goalscorer in a Europa League final since 2000?

 Handpicked football quizzes we know you'll love

-Just navigated your way through our Europa League quiz?
+Just navigated your way through our Man United finals?
 Don't let your European football knowledge gather dust!
 We've got a few more challenges for you to tackle.

 Why not test your Bundesliga expertise by seeing if you can name whether 20 different players featured for Bayern Munich, Borussia Dortmund, both, or neither?
 Or, sticking with European competition, see if you can name every British club to have competed in either the Europa League or its predecessor, the UEFA Cup.